Fahani/webrobocomp.github.io/page8.md

 2. Object matching using classifiers: Global features readily available in PCL and found it to have similar results to a current benchmark but faster (10 seconds for classification testing in the benchmark [2] which uses sliding window based classification on all scales using HOG like descriptors).

 ##The library - Open Detection It was decided later to have an independent library for Object Detection instead of integrating everything to Robocomp.
-The result is the inception of a separate library ëOpen Detectioní.
+The result is the inception of a separate library ‚ÄòOpen Detection‚Äô.
 The details of the design of the library is discussed in the next blog.

 * * *

-[1] I. Gordon and D. G. Lowe, ìWhat and where: 3d object recognition with accurate pose,î in Toward Category-Level Object Recognition, ser.
+[1] I. Gordon and D. G. Lowe, ‚ÄúWhat and where: 3d object recognition with accurate pose,‚Äù in Toward Category-Level Object Recognition, ser.
 Lecture Notes in Computer Science, J. Ponce, M. Hebert, C. Schmid, and A. Zisserman, Eds., vol. 4170\.
-Springer, 2006, pp. 67ñ82.
-[2] MOPED: A Scalable and Low Latency Object Recognition and Pose Estimation System [3] Object Detection with Discriminatively Trained Part Based Models [4] Aldoma, A.; Marton, Zoltan-Csaba; Tombari, F.; Wohlkinger, W.; Potthast, C.; Zeisl, B.; Rusu, R.B.; Gedikli, S.; Vincze, M., ìTutorial: Point Cloud Library: Three-Dimensional Object Recognition and 6 DOF Pose Estimation,î Robotics & Automation Magazine, IEEE , vol.19, no.3,
+Springer, 2006, pp. 67‚Äì82.
+[2] MOPED: A Scalable and Low Latency Object Recognition and Pose Estimation System [3] Object Detection with Discriminatively Trained Part Based Models [4] Aldoma, A.; Marton, Zoltan-Csaba; Tombari, F.; Wohlkinger, W.; Potthast, C.; Zeisl, B.; Rusu, R.B.; Gedikli, S.; Vincze, M., ‚ÄúTutorial: Point Cloud Library: Three-Dimensional Object Recognition and 6 DOF Pose Estimation,‚Äù Robotics & Automation Magazine, IEEE , vol.19, no.3,

 </div>